mclmza/arc-theme-Red/README.md

 A red variation of [Horst3180's Arc Theme](https://github.com/horst3180/arc-theme).

 This version has a reduced color range, is mostly gray and red.
-I developed this version especially for all those who use linux on a thinkpad.
+I developed this version especially for all those who use linux on a Thinkpad.

 Download the built theme [here](https://github.com/mclmzz/arc-theme-Red/releases/download/1/Arc-Red-theme.zip)